 As the mobile attack landscape continues to expand, bring-your-own-device (BYOD) management is under greater scrutiny than ever, especially if a breach occurs.
-Unlimited device choice, as BYOD theoretically offers, can expose financial organizations to more complexity and greater security risks.
+Unlimited device choice, as BYOD theoretically offers, is not ideal for manufacturers who need to protect product, supply chain and customer data.

 For example, do devices have sufficient security features to protect against hacking, or block access to data if they are lost or stolen?
 Can all employees efficiently connect with other devices such as meeting room displays and printers, if they each have different connectors?
 How can IT support such a broad range of devices in the event users experience technical issues?